AinZot/DrawShapes/README.md

 # DrawShapes
-Just lunch DrawShapes.java and 1 to 10 random shapes will be generated.
+Main class DrawShapes.java compile and run it to get from 1 to 10 random shapes.
 Enjoy!